-Mountain lions, also known as “pumas” and “cougars” are large powerful predators that have an important role in the ecosystem.
-Their primary food source is deer, but they can also prey on smaller animals like raccoons, rabbits, domestic pets and livestock.
+Mountain lions, also known as pumas and cougars, play an important role as predators in our local ecosystem.
+Their primary food source is deer, but they can also prey on smaller animals like raccoons, rabbits.
+Occassionally, they opportunistically prey on domestic pets and livestock.
 More than half of California, including most of undeveloped San Mateo and Santa Clara counties, is prime mountain lion habitat.
 Mountain lions are a specially protected species in California.

 - Do not hike, bike or jog alone.